 - Harm or injuries caused by accident.

 - Vet costs for accidents and illnesses.
-A vet must diagnose the illness that can include cancer, infectious diseases, hereditary diseases, and skin conditions.
+A vet must diagnose the illness which can include cancer, infectious diseases, hereditary diseases, and skin conditions.

 - Costs for accidents and illnesses, as well as routine vaccinations, worming treatments, de-sexing, dental care, and behavioral therapy training classes.